katsucodes247/bitcoinpy-www/content/docs/buidl/p2sh-multisig.md

 weight: 5
 ---

-P2SH is an abbreviation for Pay to Script Hash.
-It allows you to lock coins to the hash of a script, and you then provide that original script when you come unlock those coins.

-{{< tip >}}
-"Script Hash addresses" are intended for multisig or other "smart contract" address.
-If all you wish to do is receive payment to an address (without multisig) it's better to use P2WPKH as it's cheaper to spend from those addresses.
-{{< /tip >}}

-scriptPubKey: `OP_HASH160` `<scriptHash>` `OP_EQUAL`

 {{< tip "warning" >}}
 The example for 1-of-1 should only serve as an example.
 We don't recommend using it in the real world because it is not its intention.
 Instead of 1-of-1 use P2PKH!
 {{< /tip >}}

 ## Generate address (1-of-1)